NFC: the Technology Behind Tap-and-Go Communication

 What is NFC?

 NFC is a system of contactless communication that enables data sharing between devices like smartphones, tablets, and laptops.
 With NFC, a user can gesture their phone towards an enabled device and share information without manually establishing a connection.
-With its speed and convenience, the technology has already become mainstream.
+With its speed and convenience, technology has already become mainstream.

 How it Works

 It’s easy to assume that NFC operation is an extension of Wi-Fi or Bluetooth technology.
-All three systems support wireless communication and data transfer, but NFC operates using electromagnetic fields whereas Wi-Fi and Bluetooth use radio transmissions.
+All three systems support wireless communication and data transfer, but NFC operates using electromagnetic fields, whereas Wi-Fi and Bluetooth use radio transmissions.

 More Than a Digital Wallet

 While mobile payments may be the easiest way to understand NFC, the technology can be applied to more than tap-and-go purchases.